 Parents and Guardians

-Parent/guardian involvement at the college level may shift from direct to indirect, requiring open communication and discussions about expectations.
+• Parent/guardian involvement at the college level may shift from direct to indirect, requiring open communication and discussing expectations.

 Benefits logo